Dyalog/pynapl/README.md

 ### Accessing Python from APL

-The APL side of the bridge is located in `Py.dyalog`.
+The APL side of the interface is located in `Py.dyalog`.
 It can be loaded into the workspace using:

 ```apl